icssc/ZotMeal/README.md

 ## About

-ZotMeal is a cross-platform React Native Expo application.
+ZotMeal is a cross-platform Next.js application that provides nutritional information about meals available at Brandywine and the Anteatery.
+Students use ZotMeal to plan their daily meals and track progress toward their nutritional goals.
+ZotMeal features up-to-date menus, dining hall events, meal ratings, and more -- all with the goal of making campus dining more accessible and user-friendly.

-A summary of the libraries we use are listed below.
+At a high-level, we use .

 ## Technology

 ### Frontend

-- [Expo](https://expo.dev) - Universal framework for React Native.
+- [Next](https://nextjs.org/) - React framework for buidling fast and scalable web applications.

 ### Backend